loyola-chicago-english/graduate-handbook/handbook.md

 ## Time and Residence Requirements

-Normally it takes one year of full-time study to earn a master's degree in English from Loyola.
-Students who attend part time should complete the program within two years due to the nature of the M.A. exam.
+The M.A. is designed so that a full-time student can complete requirements in a year and a half of study --- Fall, Spring, one summer course, and the following Fall with a degree conferral in December.
+Part-time students must complete all requirements for the degree within four years.
 After five years, the student may continue only by special action of the Dean of the Graduate School.
-After five years, the student may continue only by special action of the Dean of the Graduate School.

 ## Application for Degree

 It is the exclusive responsibility of all graduate students to inform the Graduate School office of their intention to graduate with an M.A. degree.
-Once you have determined when you will receive your degree (e.g., August, December or May), you must apply for graduation through LOCUS.
+Once you have determined when you will receive your degree (e.g., August, December or May), you must apply for graduation through [LOCUS].
 The Graduate School sets the deadlines (typically December 1 for a May degree, February 1 for an August degree, and August 1 for a December degree).
-Check the academic calendar for the Graduate School available through the main page of the Loyola website.
+Check the Graduate School's list of [Key Dates and Deadlines].

-After completing the summer courses and passing the exams, you will be certified for an August degree.
+After completing courses and passing the exam, you will be certified for a degree.
-As we have only one ceremony per year when students "walk," August degree students walk in the May ceremony the following year.
+As we have only one ceremony per year when students "walk," August and December degree students walk in the May ceremony the following year.

 # The Doctor of Philosophy Program

-## Course and Examination Requirements
+## Program Requirements

-Doctoral students in English who have completed the M.A. degree must enter one of the following three specialized fields and meet *both* the program requirements and the course requirements defined for that specialization.
+Doctoral students in English who have completed the M.A. degree enter one of three specialized fields.
+Students must meet general course requirements and course requirements of their specialization, pass a Ph.D. qualifying exam, and meet other program requirements, as detailed in the following sections.

-### General course requirements
+### General Course Requirements

 - English 400: Introduction to Graduate Study
 - English 402: Teaching College Composition
-- English 502: Independent Study for Doctoral Qualification
+- English 502: Independent Study for Doctoral Qualification (see [English 502])
 - Two courses in critical theory or textual studies; at least one of these two courses must be in critical theory

-### Field-specific course requirements
+### Field-Specific Course Requirements

 Medieval and Renaissance Literature: